You don’t have to be Christian or particularly religious to know something is wrong with the world.

 The effect of sin is a distorted desire to prioritise self at the expense of all others, and therein lies the root of all the problems we have in the world.

-It’s sin and selfishness that drives nations to war with one another, but it’s that same sin and selfishness that causes a husband to pretend he is asleep when his three-month-old baby wakes up at two o’clock in the morning so that his wife can get up for the child.
+It’s sin and selfishness that drive nations to war with one another, but it’s that same sin and selfishness that causes a husband to pretend to be asleep when his three-month-old baby wakes up at two o’clock in the morning so that his wife can get up for the child.

-It’s that same sin and selfishness that causes us to lie to one another, gossip about one another and doubt and disbelieve one another.
-That same sin and selfishness drives us to lie, cheat, steal, slander, boast and backchat our parents.
+It’s that same sin and selfishness that causes us to lie to one another, gossip about one another, doubt and disbelieve one another, lie, cheat, steal, slander, boast, and backchat our parents.

 It is precisely because we are enslaved to this power of sin that we end up in the fourth dimension of sin, which is: